-Official written Transcript requests must be received in order to release records for students in High School.
-If authorized records need to be released quickly, unofficial copies can be picked up by the parent/guardian or student.
+Official written transcript requests must be received to release records for high school students.
+If authorized records need to be released quickly, the parent/guardian or student can pick up unofficial copies.
 Sealed official copies can be made available but may or may not be viewed as official by the receiving school.
 If considering this option, check the policies at the receiving school.
-Please provide 7 days to process requests.
+Please provide seven days to process requests.